 Several of the typical applications of the DC shunt motor are machine shop lathes, and industry process lines which require crucial control of speed and torque on the motor.

-The main features are, you are able to switch the speed knob for the speed control, along with a dynamic braking feature, that enables you to halt the heavy motor almost instantly; no waiting around as the motor coasts along.
+The main features of the circuit are, you are able to switch the speed knob for the speed control, along with a dynamic braking feature, that enables you to halt the heavy motor almost instantly; no waiting around as the motor coasts along.

 Using a Variac Autotransformer